 Thematically, the course is divided into four quarters.
 The first quarter explores the different ways people use books and fairy tales.
 The second quarter focuses on poetry.
 The third quarter—which aligns with the annual AoPS Academy Short Story Contest—assesses how stories work, including a class reading of a chapter book.
 The final quarter introduces concepts of visual literacy.

 What happens in class?

-- complete a warm-up writing prompt that sets the stage for concepts introduced in the week's lesson
+- Complete a warm-up activity that sets the stage for concepts introduced in the week's lesson.

-Throughout the year, students will be expected to read independently in a book or set of books that they select from our recommended reading list.
+Throughout the year, students will be expected to read independently in a book, or set of books, selected from the Grades 2-3 Recommended Reading list.
 Each week, students will respond to a prompt asking them to engage with their independent reading text.
 Homework is most often done by hand, as opposed to being submitted on the website.

-Students receive constant informal feedback from the teacher, both written and verbal.
+Students will receive constant informal feedback from the teacher, both written and verbal.
 The goal of informal feedback in this course is to encourage students and make sure they are internalizing the concepts rather than to provide assessment.
-Formal feedback is provided in response to the exams students take at the end of each quarter.
+Formal feedback will be provided in response to the exams.